20 Tops Tips For Selling To Schools This Academic Year

 1. Increase your online presence

-A high level of online presence is essential for savvy suppliers who understand the way schools source products and services.
+A high level of online presence is essential in 2019 for savvy suppliers who understand the way schools source products and services.
 When asked about their preferred medium for sourcing suppliers 78 per cent of schools said they prefer to search the internet.
-A professional looking website is crucial as is a mobile responsive design as many heads and school business managers will be searching suppliers on the go on phones and tablets both in and out of school.
+A professional looking website is crucial as is a mobile responsive design as many heads and school business leaders will be searching suppliers on the go on phones and tablets both in and out of school.

 2. Decide whether 'old school' selling is best value for money for your business